Special K: Special K_{2}O Protein Water

 Kellogg's Special K_{2}O Protein Water was a beverage released in September 2006 by the Kellogg Company.
 It was produced in several flavors and has been marketed as a weight-control and weight-loss product.
 The product was re-launched in 2007 by the Kellogg Company.
 The product is no longer available.
 Special K_{2}O Protein Water was available in several flavors, including Strawberry Kiwi, Lemon Twist, and Tropical Blend.
 Marketed as a low-calorie alternative protein drink, a 16-ounce bottle of K_{2}O contains 5 grams of protein, 10% DV of calcium, and 50 calories.
 The product has also been marketed as a weight-loss product, and has been marketed as part of "The Special K Challenge" and "Feeling good never looked better" advertising campaigns.

 On August 15, 2007, Kellogg's re-launched Special K_{2}O Protein Water with enhanced graphics and a new flavor, Mixed Berry.
 In addition to the 5 grams of protein, the product was formulated with 5 grams of soluble fiber, from polydextrose, and 20% DV each of vitamins B_{3} (Niacin), B_{6}, and B_{12} while maintaining 50 calories.
 The product was also manufactured in a powdered form as a drink mix that is sold in packets, which is then added to water.
 The powdered product has 30 calories, 5 grams of fiber and 5 grams of protein per serving.
 The powdered mix has also been marketed as a weight-control product.
+It has since been discontinued.

 Special K Protein Shakes

-Kellogg's produces Special K Protein Shakes.
+Kellogg's formerly produced Special K Protein Shakes.
+These were discontinued at an unknown period of time.